ossmith/HARE/dataDictionary.md

 | BLOCK_SIZE | int | A comma-separated list of the block sizes.
 The number of items in this list should correspond to BLOCK_COUNT. |
 | BLOCK_START | int | A comma-separated list of block starts.
 All of the BLOCK_START positions should be calculated relative to CHR_START.
 The number of items in this list should correspond to BLOCK_COUNT. |

-## [OUT_STEM].tsv
-An example GWAS summary statistics file in the 'BOLT-LMM' format as used in this publication (see `--source_bolt` option); see the data dictionary for this filetype in the [BOLT-LMM v2.4 User Manual](https://alkesgroup.broadinstitute.org/BOLT-LMM/BOLT-LMM_manual.html).
-All summary statistics files must, at minimum, contain columns with chromosome, position, and p-value columns (see options in README or with `hare intersect -h` for details on specifying column headers).
-HARE also accepts the Neale Lab UKB GWAS summary statistics (or files in that format, see the `--source_neale` option).
-You can see the dictionary for the Neale Lab GWAS analyses in [their manifest](https://docs.google.com/spreadsheets/d/1kvPoupSzsSFBNSztMzl04xMoSC3Kcx3CrjVf4yBmESU/edit#gid=227859291).

 ## [OUT_STEM].snps
 A list of SNPs with genome-wide association to the phenotype in VCF file format.
 See [SAMtools documentation](https://samtools.github.io/hts-specs/VCFv4.2.pdf) for more details on this file format.
-Data dictionary is available in this this documentation.

 ## [OUT_STEM].annotation
 Output from the Ensembl Variant Effect Predictor command line tool.
 Comments are preceded by `#`, including column headers.
-For the file's data dictionary, see the ['default VEP output documentation'](https://uswest.ensembl.org/info/docs/tools/vep/vep_formats.html#defaultout).
+For data dictionary, see the ['default VEP output documentation'](https://uswest.ensembl.org/info/docs/tools/vep/vep_formats.html#defaultout).

 ## [OUT_STEM].biomart
 Output from the BioMart location finding for the elements annotated by VEP (`[OUT_STEM].annotation` file).
 Headers are included in this file.